reclaimprotocol/blog/content/posts/reclaim-explained.md

 Reclaim uses state of the art cryptographic technology, but the ideas are simple.
 Check out our video below to see how it works, or for more in-depth information:

-- See our [whitepaper](https://www.notion.so/9a3902766be44abd85876dfd0310fa77?pvs=21) to learn about the details of the protocol design
+- See our [whitepaper](https://link.reclaimprotocol.org/whitepaper-draft) to learn about the details of the protocol design
-- Get started building with Reclaim in only a few minutes with our [developer blog](https://www.notion.so/4105969231d84626a2ffe67ebd4f857b?pvs=21)
 - Read our full [developer documentation](https://docs.reclaimprotocol.org/)
+- Get started building with Reclaim in only a few minutes with our [developer blog](https://www.notion.so/4105969231d84626a2ffe67ebd4f857b?pvs=21) (Coming Soon)

 {{<youtube id="vfuuj6h1XPg">}}